Skip to main content

 Which company has more employees?

-Waymo has approximately 3500 employees, while Wayve has approximately 100-500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Waymo has about 3500 employees; Wayve has about 100-500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Waymo and Wayve competitors?